ant-design/ant-design/docs/react/getting-started.en-US.md

 import { Button } from 'antd';
 ```

-And this plugin can also load styles on demand.
-See the [usage](https://github.com/ant-design/babel-plugin-import#usage) for further details.
+And this plugin can load styles too, read [usage](https://github.com/ant-design/babel-plugin-import#usage) for more details.

 ## Customization